DataDog/documentation/content/en/tracing/app_analytics/search.md

 **Units**

-Measures support units (time in seconds or size in bytes) for easier handling of orders of magnitude at query time and display time.
+Measures support units (time in seconds or size in bytes) for handling of orders of magnitude at query time and display time.
 Unit is a property of the measure itself, not of the field.
-For example, consider a duration measure in nanoseconds: you have a span tag from `service:A` where `duration:1000` stands for `1000 milliseconds`, and other span tags from `service:B` where `duration:500` stands for `500 microseconds`:
+For example, consider a duration measure in nanoseconds: you have a span tag from `service:A` where `duration:1000` stands for `1000 milliseconds`, and another span tags from `service:B` where `duration:500` stands for `500 microseconds`:
 Scale duration into nanoseconds for all span tags flowing in with the arithmetic processor.
 Use a `*1000000` multiplier on span tags from `service:A`, and a `*1000` multiplier on span tags from `service:B`.
 Use `duration:>20ms` (see search syntax for reference) to consistently query span tags from both services at once, and see an aggregated result of max 1 min.